Suzanne Anker: Life and education

-Paper Reliefs and early sculptures
+Paper reliefs and early sculptures

 During the mid 70s to the mid 80s, Anker worked almost exclusively on sculptural handmade paper reliefs.
 She started papermaking in 1974 on the basis of reading Dard Hunter's and Claire Romano's books.
 In 1975 she worked with Garner Tullis at the Institute of Experimental Printmaking in Santa Cruz, California.
 The paper reliefs produced at his institute were exhibited at the Martha Jackson Gallery in New York City in 1976.
 The same year, she participated in the North American Hand Papermaking exhibition organized by Richard Minsky at the Center for Book Arts in New York City.

 From a background as a printmaker, Anker initially worked with cast paper, made in latex molds.
 Subsequently, she incorporated limestone and fossils in her experiment with combinations of paper and stone.
 For her 1979 solo exhibition at the Walker Art Center, Anker installed large limestone planks that extended from the interior to the exterior of the gallery.
 The same year, she presented an installation of limestone and its residual chalk dust at P.S.
 1's "A Great Big Drawing Show" curated by Alanna Heiss with artists Vito Acconci, Alice Aycock, Frank Gillette, Sol LeWitt, Robert Morris, Bruce Nauman, Dennis Oppenheim, Richard Serra, and others.

-Bio Art pioneer
+Bioart pioneer

-Suzanne Anker is considered "one of the pioneers in the broader field of art, science, and technology", particularly in the burgeoning field of Bio Art.
-Bio Art is a practice that utilizes living organisms and life processes as an artistic medium.
+Suzanne Anker is considered "one of the pioneers in the broader field of art, science, and technology", particularly in the burgeoning field of bioart.
+Bioart is a practice that utilizes living organisms and life processes as an artistic medium.
 Her work Gene Pool (1991) was featured in the 1992 article "The Consumption of Paradise" by Peggy Cyphers.

-In 1994, Suzanne Anker curated Gene Culture: Molecular Metaphor in Visual Art – one of the first art exhibitions on the subject of art and genetics – at Fordham University’s Lincoln Center Campus in New York.
+In 1994, Suzanne Anker curated Gene Culture: Molecular Metaphor in Visual Art – one of the first art exhibitions on the subject of art and genetics – at Fordham University's Lincoln Center Campus in New York.
 The exhibition investigated "the ways in which genetic imaging operates as aesthetic signs".

 Her sculpture Cyber-chrome Chromosome from 1991 was included in the exhibition From Code to Commodity: Genetics and Visual Art at the New York Academy of Sciences in 2003.

 From 2004 to 2006, Suzanne Anker hosted twenty episodes of the Bio-Blurb Show, a 30-minute-long internet radio program originally broadcast on WPS1 Art Radio, in collaboration with MoMA.
 The show focused on the intersection of art and the biological sciences, and the ethical and aesthetic dimensions therein.
-It is currently archived on Alanna Heiss’ Clocktower Productions.
+It is currently archived on Alanna Heiss' Clocktower Productions.

 In 2006, Anker co-curated the exhibition Neuroculture: Visual Art and the Brain, at the Westport Arts Center with Giovanni Frazzetto.
 The exhibition presented an investigation of aspects of the human brain, and its attendant representations.

 Suzanne Anker curated the exhibition Fundamentally human: contemporary art and neuroscience at the Pera Museum in Istanbul in 2011.